dmaiasil/dmaiasil.github.io/content/events/example/index.md

 ## What People Say

-> “Debs’ wisdom and authenticity at the SHPE Convention were truly inspiring.
+> Debs’ wisdom and authenticity at the SHPE Convention were truly inspiring.
 > Her insights on career growth and navigating challenges resonated deeply — this is a talk that stays with you.”
 >
 > — *Darwing Vargas, SHPE 2024 Attendee; Career Assistant, RPI*